tomichj/authenticate/README.md

 * simple - Authenticate's code is straightforward and easy to read.
 * opinionated - set the "right" defaults, but let you control almost everything if you want
 * small footprint - as few public methods and modules as possible
-* configuration driven - almost everything is configured in the static initializer
+* configuration driven - almost all configuration is performed in the initializer